cocos/cocos-docs/en/tween/tween-interface.md

 ## Some Restrictions

-In order to reduce the frequency of updating `Node Transform` information, `Node` maintains an internal `dirty` state, which is only set to `dirty` if an interface that may change `Node Transform` information is called.
+In order to reduce the frequency of updating `Node.Transform` information, `Node` maintains an internal `dirty` state, which is only set to `dirty` if an interface that may change `Node.Transform` information is called.

 However, the current interface has certain limitations, e.g. the `position` obtained via `this.node.position` is a generic `Vec3`.